jaswantjat/openrouter-key-aggregator/n8n-openai-node-guide.md

 This guide provides detailed instructions for integrating the OpenRouter Key Aggregator with n8n's OpenAI node, addressing common authentication issues and providing best practices.

+## Common Authentication Issues

+The "No auth credentials found" error typically occurs due to one of the following reasons:

+1. **Header Case Sensitivity**: n8n may send headers with different casing than expected (e.g., `Authorization` vs `authorization`)
+2. **Base URL Configuration**: The base URL in n8n needs to be configured correctly without the `/v1` suffix
+3. **Authentication Method**: n8n uses different authentication methods depending on configuration

 ## OpenAI Node Configuration

 ### Step 1: Create OpenAI API Credentials in n8n